- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

-- Learn from past mistakes
+- Learn from past mistakes.

-- Work out a Quit Plan
+- Work out a plan to quit.

-- Ask for help from a professional or family and friends
+- Ask for help from a professional or family and friends.

-Tips for Not Replacing Cigarettes with Food
+Tips for Not Replacing Cigarettes With Food

-- Ask yourself if you’re eating because you’re hungry, anxious, lonely, bored or tired?
+- Ask yourself if you’re eating because you’re hungry, anxious, lonely, bored, or tired.

-- Prepare foods that you love to eat.
+- Prepare foods you love to eat.

 - Listen to some relaxing music while you eat.

-- Make the meal special like you’re on a date even if you’re eating alone.
+- Make the meal special like you’re on a date, even if you’re eating alone.